Ralireza/spoken-digit-recognition/README.md

 ## General Step
+this is for curious guys and implement by themselves.
 * Downlaod dataset from [Kaggle](https://www.kaggle.com/divyanshu99/spoken-digit-dataset)
 * Extract feature of each data with mfcc
 * Train Hmm states by [hmmlearn](https://hmmlearn.readthedocs.io/en/latest/)